Everything You Need to Know About Kale

 Kale Nutrition Facts

-Kale is a leafy green vegetable that has a slightly earthy flavor.
-It’s chock full of vitamins and nutrients and weighs in at just 13 calories per 1 ½ cup serving.
+Boasting a slightly earthy flavor, kale is chock full of vitamins and nutrients and clocks in at just 9 calories per cup (raw).

 Most notably, according to the USDA, kale has plenty of vitamin K, vitamin C, vitamin A, folate, calcium, and magnesium.